 You can claim deductions to figure your effectively connected taxable income.
 You generally cannot claim deductions related to income that is not connected with your U.S. business activities.
-Except for personal exemptions, and certain itemized deductions, only to the extent they are connected with your effectively connected income.
+Except for personal exemptions, and certain itemized deductions, discussed later, you can claim deductions only to the extent they are connected with your effectively connected income.